phodal/awesome-iot/README.md

 * [CK.HomeAutomation ★ 15 ⧗ 9](https://github.com/chkr1011/CK.HomeAutomation) - The first open source Home Automation SDK for Windows 10 IoT Core.
 * [Eclipse SmartHome](http://eclipse.org/smarthome/) - Smart Home adoption will only gain momentum if the different devices can be connected into over-arching use cases, but currently the market for Smart Home systems and IoT gadgets is heavily fragmented.
 * **[heimcontrol.js ★ 1306 ⧗ 4](https://github.com/ni-c/heimcontrol.js)** -  Home-Automation with node.js and Raspberry PI
-* [Homebridge](https://github.com/nfarina/homebridge) - Homebridge is a lightweight NodeJS server you can run on your home network that emulates the iOS HomeKit API.
 * **[home-assistant ★ 3237 ⧗ 0](https://github.com/balloob/home-assistant)** - Open-source home automation platform running on Python 3
 * [home.pi ★ 145 ⧗ 1](https://github.com/denschu/home.pi) - Home Automation with AngularJS and MQTT on a Raspberry Pi
+* **[Homebridge ★ 3030 ⧗ 0](https://github.com/nfarina/homebridge)** - Homebridge is a lightweight NodeJS server you can run on your home network that emulates the iOS HomeKit API.
 * **[Magic Mirror ★ 503 ⧗ 0](https://github.com/MicrosoftEdge/magic-mirror-demo)** - A ⚡Magic Mirror⚡ powered by a UWP Hosted Web App.
 * [Mozilla Smart Home ★ 4 ⧗ 8](https://github.com/mozilla/smarthome.iot) - offers a middle ground between "in a box" solutions like Apple Homekit and DIY solutions like Raspberry Pi
 * [Ninja Blocks](https://ninjablocks.com/) - Smart home controller.
 A computer for the coffee table.